polymathrobotics/oci/README.md

 # oci
 This repo is used to build the commonly used docker container images at Polymath Robotics.
 Currently these images are published to https://hub.docker.com/u/polymathrobotics.
+This repo is intended for public images that we share with others, so please don't put anything specific to internal use in this repo.

 The images with the `-amd64` suffix are for intel linux and mac machines, and the `-arm64` images for for Apple Mx silicon.